awgrover/arduino-2-xod/README.md

 * How can we get the license?
 Via the 'url' key?
 * While "importing" a library, or just after, let the user rename arguments and types (e.g. "uint_16 p" to "port port")
 * Fixup code with with options like "once only" -> "if (!isSettingUp()) return;"
+* Use common inline doc comments as descriptions for xod